 If a candidate cancels within 5-days of their exam, misses their appointment or fails to provide a valid photo ID upon arrival, Prometric will charge the candidate a rescheduling fee.
 If a candidate is not successful at passing the online exam, NRCA will charge a retake fee of $199 for members and $399 for nonmembers.
 NRCA Qualified Assessors charge their own retake fees; NRCA is not involved with hands-on testing fees charged by NRCA Qualified Assessors.

-Exam results only are reported as a pass/fail score.
-Candidates must complete an evaluation form to rate his or her Qualified Assessor before they can see their performance exam score.
+Knowledge exam results only are reported as a pass/fail score.
+Candidates completing hands-on, skills-based performance exams must complete evaluation forms to rate their Qualified Assessors before they can see their performance exam scores.
 All scores are calculated using standard psychometric practices.

 For both exams, NRCA only will provide general feedback, such as areas of poor performance; not question- or task-specific results .